cuneyteremcs/HealthScope/README.md

 The user scans the barcode and suggestion results is displayed to the user.
 Platform: Android Studio, Visual Studio, Database: Firebase, MongoDB

-Specification, Analysis, High Level Design, Low Level Design and Final REports are available.
-Source Codes are available.
+Specification, Analysis, High Level Design, Low Level Design and Final Reports as well as source codes are available.
 Demo video is available upon request.

 Contributors: Cüneyt EREM, Mert Gürcan, Kaan Kale, Doğukan Kaya, Melih Sancak